-- 25.3 During the Agenda Review, the Mayor/Chair with the support of staff CAO/SRT members in attendance may: - (a) move any item under the Consent Agenda section of the Agenda; - (b) re-arrange the order of business; - (c) defer any item on the Agenda to a subsequent meeting; and - (d) cancel any meeting, due to a lack of items to constitute the meeting.
+- 25.1 An agenda of Council or standing committee may be reviewed prior to issuance, in accordance with this section. - 25.2 If an agenda review is conducted, the Chair, CAO, Clerk or delegate, and applicable staff will be notified and permitted to attend.
+In the absence of a required individual, a delegate may attend in their place. - 25.3 During the agenda review, the Chair with the support of staff members in attendance may: - (a) move any item under the Consent Agenda section of the Agenda; - (b) re-arrange the order of business; - (c) defer any item on the Agenda to a subsequent meeting; and - (d) cancel any meeting, due to a lack of items to constitute the meeting.

-26. Closed Session
+26. Closed Meetings